Post-Completion Optional Practical Training

 5. Master’s degree in Kinesiology: I am working 25 hours a week in a health food store as a consultant for Self-Made Inc., designing and teaching exercise classes that are incorporated into a customer’s overall nutrition and exercise plan .
 My designs and customer instruction draw upon my studies and classwork in exercise therapy and physical reconditioning

 Periods of Unemployment

 During post-completion OPT, you are allowed to accrue up to 90 days of unemployment, including any time covered by the H-1B Cap-Gap.
-Pro bono work or unpaid internships of at least 20 hours per week in your field of study count as employment for OPT purposes.
-Unemployment is calculated cumulatively.
+Volunteer positions and unpaid internships of at least 20 hours per week in in the field of law count as employment for OPT purposes.
+The permitted period of unemployment is calculated with the cumulative days of unemployment.
 If you use 45 days of unemployment at the beginning of your OPT period, you would only have 45 more days of unemployment for the rest of your OPT period.
 It does not restart with each new job.

 Please note that your SEVIS record will be auto-terminated after you accrue 90 days of unemployment.
 At this point, you would be considered out of status and would need to leave the U.S. immediately.
 You would not receive a grace period.